CozyPlantlady/Lairhaven/README.md

 ### Contact
 - Information on how to contact Customer Care
 - There is more space here between Customer Care section and footer to make landing to the section after clicking navigation more smooth.
+- Links to Lairhaven socialmedia accounts.
+These are chosen to be more for Lairhaven sharing stories, and not that much for communicating with potential customers.

 ### Footer:
-- Links to Lairhaven socialmedia accounts, where they share stories and pictures of the locations

 ![lairhaven](assets/images/lairhaven-cc.jpeg "Customer care and footer")